lunaboards-dev/LuaComp/manual/README.md

    -v, --version         Prints the version and exits
 ```
 # Directives
 LuaComp currently ships with four built-in directives.
-More directives can be installed at `/usr/share/luacomp/directives` and `~/.local/share/luacomp/directives`.
+More directives can be installed at these directories:

+Linux: `/usr/share/luacomp/directives` and `~/.local/share/luacomp/directives`.

+Windows: `%appdata%\luacomp\directives`

 ## include
 Usage: `--#include "path"`